 Attributes are key-value pairs containing information that determines the properties of an event or transaction.
-You can view these key-value pairs within transaction traces, and in Insights or other products which use event data.
+You can view these key-value pairs in some places in the UI, or by querying that data using NRQL.
 New Relic gives users the ability to customize exactly which attributes will be sent to each of these destinations.

-You can also collect custom attributes to send additional data to APM and Insights.
+You can also collect custom attributes to send additional data to New Relic.

 Agent attribute collection: An agent makes three different decisions when sending an attribute to any New Relic destination based on the relevant property settings.
 Property names and syntax vary by agent.
 (The properties in this diagram are specific to the PHP agent, but the general flow is the same for all agents.
 Property names and syntax vary by agent.)